lukasnee/wucy/README.md

 ### Vision

-My early vision is to create a neat watch-like wearable computer that is truly personal.
-How so ?
-By being open source.
-Technically you could this project a _simple smartwatch_, but I don't like the word "smart" - it's as dumb as any other computer, it does only what's told, what's told by a user, a single user.
-And that's how I like it :).
-I am a believer in open source and i think that having FOSS will only enforce user's security by also keeping Wucy community based.
-And this is my further vision - create hardware & software platform and spark a community of hackers around it.
+is to create retro watch-like open-source wearable computer.
+Technically you could call this an open source _smartwatch_, but I don't like the word "smart" - in fact - computers are dumb, they only do what's told as long as their open and I'd like to keep it that way.
+So I'd rather call it _honest_ than _smart_ :).
+My plan is to create hardware & software platform, spark a community, have fun and make something special.

-Currently I am working on this alone and I encourage you to join.
+Currently I am working on this alone, but I encourage you to join.
 I'm still learning how github works, I'm an amateur hacker, DM me if you think you can help.
 About the progress down at the bottom.

 ### Hardware

-_Highest priority from top to bottom
+Loose initial idea for hardware.
-(This is my initial idea for hardware.
-These features are physical-space/cost/time/complexity dependant, so I might have to do some cuts later)._
+_(Highest priority from top to bottom)_

 * **CORE - ESP32-PICO-D4** (very powerful SIP: Xtensa® dual-core 32-bit LX6 microprocessors, up to 600 MIPS, integerated WiFi & BLE, 448 KB ROM, 520 KB SRAM, integrates 4 MB of external SPI flash, Quad-SPI supports multiple flash/SRAM chips).
 * **Display - SSD1351** (128x128 18-bit color OLED).
 I think it is perfect for this application.
 Costs just above 10 $ on aliExpress.